 There are two primary versioning rules:

 - Additive: .NET Standard versions are logically concentric circles: higher versions incorporate all APIs from previous versions.
 There are no breaking changes between versions.

 The .NET Standard specification is a standardized set of APIs.
-The specification is maintained by .NET runtime implementors, specifically Microsoft (includes .NET Framework, .NET Core and Mono) and Unity.
-A public feedback process is used as part of establishing new .NET Standard versions through GitHub.
+The specification is maintained by .NET implementers, specifically Microsoft (includes .NET Framework, .NET Core, and Mono) and Unity.

 - Part of .NET Standard (just its scope).

 - Multiple versions of .NET Standard, for that scope.

 Derivative artifacts are provided to enable more convenient reading and to enable certain developer scenarios (for example, using a compiler).

 - Reference assemblies, distributed as NuGet packages and referenced by the NETStandard.Library metapackage.

 The primary distribution vehicle for the .NET Standard reference assemblies is NuGet packages.
 Implementations are delivered in a variety of ways, appropriate for each .NET implementation.

 NuGet packages target one or more frameworks. .NET Standard packages target the ".NET Standard" framework.
 You can target the .NET Standard framework using the